- Sherry CromettPresident, CareerWork$

 Ranko Fukuda is the CareerWork$® Regional Director.
 She is responsible for working with vocational training partners, employer partners, and community stakeholders to ensure the BankWork$® and CareerWork$® programs are maximizing their impact in markets across the country.
 After graduating from University of Michigan, Ranko spent 12 years with Capital One Financial, honing in on her Project and Program Management skills, as well as having the privilege of working in the CEO, President and Bank Presidents’ offices and managing the Bank charitable giving program.
 Her tenure at Capital One ended unexpectedly when the Great Northeast Earthquake and Tsunami affected her home country of Japan, and she moved to Japan temporarily to help aid in disaster recovery with All Hands Volunteers.
 Upon her return to the US, Ranko moved to Los Angeles to pursue a career in the non profit sector to leverage her professional skills in making a difference in underserved communities.
 She enjoys salsa dancing, hot yoga, organic farming, and spending time with her dog and cat.

-Marie Toft joined the Biller Family Foundation in 2019 as the Director of Finance and Administration for CareerWork$®.
+Marie Toft joined the Biller Family Foundation in 2019 as the Director of Finance for CareerWork$®.
 Marie will unlock the growth potential for CareerWork$ two programs; BankWork$ and CareerWork$ Medical, by streamlining, enhancing and expanding the analytics behind them through the implementation of new systems, tools and practices.
 In additional, Marie will partner with our national non-profit training providers and market contacts to drive program insight and success.

 Marie is an accomplished leader who previously spent 23 years with Starbucks Coffee Company delivering enterprise solutions, improving processes and leading new projects/programs ranging from acquisitions to new global systems or capabilities to name a few.
 She has a strong financial acumen, plus a wealth of experience in reporting, systems, and optimization from her experience with such a fast-paced growing enterprise.